“Whatever we plant in our subconscious mind and nourish with repetition and emotion will one day become a reality.” – Earl Nightingale

 Here is a practical experiment to experience the power of subconscious actions.
 Place your hand horizontally, with your palm facing upwards in front of you and imagine holding a lemon.
 Your mouth will salivate as a response to the thought.
 Your conscious mind knows no lemon is present – it is your imagination.
 The subconscious mind, however, is illogical and believes what the conscious mind thinks.

 What Happens Inside Your Subconscious Mind?

-Behaviour – Driven by Subconscious Mind
+Behaviour Is Driven by The Subconscious Mind

-Thus again, this illustrates the driven-ness of your behaviour – you are driven to an action and are totally powerless in these circumstances.
-You might not like to be under some control, but still you do operate in the way towards which your subconscious mind drives you to.
+We all have our “pain points” - we all have our idiosyncrasies.
+Whenever pain points are touched, we… Click To TweetThis illustrates the driven-ness of your behaviour – you are driven to take action and are powerless in these circumstances.
+You might not prefer to be under control, yet you function which your subconscious mind drives you to.